 The Council directed the Commission to identify standards and processes that trigger additional safety measures and reviews (such as enabling the Town to hire consultants to help review geotechnical reports or examine potential grading and drainage issues).
 The draft language identifies that the Town may require construction staging and safety plans and that the Town may hire an outside firm to assist with or provide a safety review.
 Safety triggers such as unique topography, difficult access to a site, unstable rock formations, and steep slopes have been added to the code that will enable the Town to require a safety plan.
-Please reference page 11 of the draft ordinance regarding this amendment.
+Council Member's Moore's edits were added to this section of code, including additional language regarding traffic and parking.
+Please reference pages 11 - 12 of the "track change" draft ordinance and page 10 of the "clean" draft ordinance regarding this amendment.